Public Forum Debate Format:

 Beginner mistake to avoid

-Don't try to win with "more arguments."
-Win with a smaller set of arguments that you explain clearly, extend consistently, and weigh in Summary + Final Focus.
+You win with a smaller set of arguments, explained clearly, extended consistently, and weighed in Summary + Final Focus.

 Format